datawrapper/cli/README.md

 # @datawrapper/cli [![CircleCI](https://circleci.com/gh/datawrapper/cli.svg?style=svg&circle-token=87e50e1f79908137e5b8dfe612cb779650cea400)](https://circleci.com/gh/datawrapper/cli)

 > **Note:** This is an internal tool used by the Datawrapper development team.
-It is _not_ a command-line interface for the Datawrapper API, so you can't use it to create/edit charts etc.: this is an internal tool used by the Datawrapper development team.
+It is _not_ a command-line interface for the Datawrapper API, so you can't use it to create/edit charts etc.: this is an internal tool used by the Datawrapper development team.: this is an internal tool used by the Datawrapper development team.

 It is not a command